A little about the Author:

 occasionally made use of them in class), I found it difficult to bring

-any novels I began to completion due to the demands on my time.
+completion due to the demands

 During